wildflowersbloom/fairness/README.md

 27. Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (for example, websites)?
+Indirectly
 28. Were the individuals in question notified about the data collection?
+Most likely not explicity
 29. Did the individuals in question consent to the collection and use of their data?
-If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented.
+Most likely not explicitly the individuals consented.
 30. If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses?